BALEHOK/learn/docs/index.md

 In the same way you can PUT and DELETE values.

-That's all for now.
+That is all for now.
 Happy coding!